Since 2017

 Step 25

-26. During this time: kitchen fills with wonderful aroma of vegetables + basil.
-Both cheese types melt in special way, permeating "Parmigiano" eggplants with hot strands at all levels.
-Time to serve appetizer while HOT.
-Bon appétit!
+26. During this time the kitchen fills with the wonderful aroma of vegetables and basil.
+Both kinds of cheese melt in their own special way, threading their hot strands through the eggplant at every level.
+It's just the right time to serve the appetiser while it's hot.
+Give it a try, enjoy your meal!

 Step 26